Skip to content

 Sponsor fees & rent on Solana

-• Fees: the cost of executing transactions
+• Fees: the cost of executing transactions.
+Alchemy's fee payer replaces yours on every sponsored transaction.

-• Rent: the minimum payment to store data onchain
+• Rent: the minimum payment to store data onchain.

 • API key from your dashboard